spailybot/moleculer-auto-openapi/README.md

 - $$oa
   - allow to define a ref, and use the ref instead of creating a new one
   - allow to define a "to ref", and create the ref with this name
+  - allow to define examples
+  - allow to force the optional / required (edge case / multipart)
 - investigate the needs of requestBodyAndResponseBodyAreSameOnMethods / requestBodyAndResponseBodyAreSameDescription
 - support multiple openapi version on generator ? (will need converters)
 - doesn't support named action ... moleculer-web support it ?
+- allow to specify response code

 ## 📄 License